HiggsTools: BSM scalar phenomenology with new versions of HiggsBounds and HiggsSignals: Examples

 As an example, we set here the \cp-even Yukawa coupling to $c_c = 0.9$ and the \cp-odd Yukawa coupling to $\tilde c_c = 0.1$ (times the SM charm-Yukawa coupling), where the latter has to be given as the imaginary component of \texttt{cpls.cc}.
 Note also that we chose here \texttt{SMHiggsEW} as the reference model in order to utilize the predictions for the cross section of the Higgs boson that include N3LO QCD corrections in the heavy top-quark limit and NLO electroweak corrections.

 Following the discussion in \cref{sec:signals}, the $\chi^2$-analysis of \HiSi for the coupling configuration as defined above can now be executed via

 In the left plot of \cref{fig:cc}, we show the result of the analysis for a scan over both $c_c$ and $\tilde c_c$.
 The color coding indicates the difference of the $\chi^2$-values with respect to the best-fit point.
 As expected, the lowest values of $\Delta \chi^2$ are found for $c_c^2 + \tilde c_c^2 = 1$, the region that includes the SM prediction $c_c = 1$ and $\tilde c_c = 0$.
 The result of \HiSi is different if instead of \texttt{SMHiggsEW} the reference model \texttt{SMHiggs} is chosen in the call of \texttt{effectiveCouplingInput()}.
 The $\chi^2$ contribution for the option \texttt{SMHiggs} is shown in the right plot of \cref{fig:cc}.
 One can see that in this case \HiSi finds as the best-fit point the point with vanishing couplings, and the SM would be disfavoured at a confidence level of about $1\sigma$.
-The difference between the two plots arises from the fact that the reference model \texttt{SMHiggs} uses the QCD NNLO predictions for the reference cross section, whereas \texttt{SMHiggsEW} uses the N3LO predictions in the heavy top-quark limit.
-The comparison between the two plots shows that this kind of analysis is sensitive to QCD corrections beyond the NNLO level in the employed cross section predictions.
-This example illustrates the importance of choosing the correct reference model.
-The option \texttt{SMHiggs} is the preferred choice for particles that have a mass comparable to the top-quark mass or larger, whereas for a particle state at $125\gev$ one should use \texttt{SMHiggsEW} in order to include the QCD corrections beyond the NNLO.